 Contrary to what you may believe, you have almost total control over how meaningful or fulfilling your life is.
 Seriously.
-If you’ve never been able to grasp the concept that it’s not so much about your circumstances, but about how you react to those circumstances, we’ll help you out.
+If you’ve never been able to grasp the concept that it’s not so much about your circumstances, but about how you react to those circumstances, we’ll help you out with figuring out how to live a more meaningful and fulfilling life.

 Jump ahead to these sections: